List of Lady A concert tours

 The following is a comprehensive list of American country music group, Lady A's concert tours.
-Lady A has embarked on five headlining concerts tours, one co-headlining concert tour, and one Las Vegas residency.
+Lady A has embarked on eight headlining concerts tours, one co-headlining concert tour, and one Las Vegas residency.

 Need You Now Tour

 The Need You Now Tour was the first headlining concert tour by Lady Antebellum, supporting their sophomore studio album Need You Now.
 The tour began on September 20, 2010.
 David Nail was the opening act.

 Own the Night Tour

 The Own the Night Tour was the second headlining concert tour by Lady Antebellum, supporting their third studio album Own the Night.
 It began on November 11, 2011, in Knoxville, Tennessee and ended on October 3, 2012, in Sydney, Australia.
 This was their first world tour visiting Europe and Australia.

 Background

 The tour was announced on August 15, 2011.
 The second leg of the tour was announced on October 18, 2011.
 The tour visited North America, Europe and Australia.